auth0/auth0-spa-js/MIGRATION_GUIDE.md

 ### Introduction of `authorizationParams`

-Another breaking change that will affect pretty much everyone is the introduction of `authorizationParams`, a more structured approach to provide (additional) parameters to Auth0.
+Another breaking change that will affect pretty much everyone is the introduction of `authorizationParams`, a more structured approach to providing parameters - including custom parameters - to Auth0.

 In v1, objects passed to our methods are always a mix of properties used for configuring the SDK and properties with the sole purpose to pass through to Auth0.